Brooklyn Hooker Drink Recipe

 6. Bottled (like other whiskeys) at 80 proof or more (40% alcohol by volume)

-Tennessee whiskey meets all the requirements but still sets it apart from other whiskeys.
+Tennessee whiskey meets all the requirements, but it still sets it apart from other whiskeys.

 Recommendation: